-Reimagining How We Define Equity Gaps: Decentering Whiteness and Privilege
+Reimagining How We Define Equity Gaps

 For years, educators have defined equity gaps based on the disparities in educational outcomes among different groups of students.
 Most often, when presenting data on equity gaps, the performance level of students from a majority demographic group is labeled the aspirational goal for all students.
 Educators declare success in closing equity gaps when marginalized and racially minoritized students reach the same performance level as majority students.